ddmills/sleepy/readme.txt

     - logic grid puzzle quests
     - chest/door with three shapes
         - three matching shapes scattered in dungeon
-        - chest can be smashed open (contents also break)
+        - chest can be smashed open (contents may be destroyed)
-        - chest can be fiddled open ()
 - traps
     - hidden dart gun
     - pressure plate